otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 The server must have this characteristics:

-- The server must autheticate user in order to avoid identity spoofing.
+- The server must authenticate user in order to avoid identity spoofing.

 - The client should be able to send prekey messages to the server in a deniable way.

-- Another client should be able to query for those prekey messages, and retrive one, and only one prekey message.
+- Another client should be able to query for those prekey messages, and retrieve one, and only one prekey message.

 - The server should know as least information as possible about the user who published the prekey message and also about the user who queries for it.